 Earlier this year, Zuko added the ability to track whether users had used the Autofill function in their browser to complete forms.
 This allowed individual businesses to answer the question of whether autofill was helping or hindering their users to successfully complete their forms.

-Now, with a critical mass of forms having been tracked using the technology, we are able to use the aggregated behavioural data to answer this and draw more general conclusions.
+Now, with a critical mass of forms having been tracked using the technology, we are able to use the aggregated behavioural data to answer this and draw more general conclusions on whether enabling autofill should be part of your form design.

 So, is the use of browser autofill related to a user successfully completing the form?
 This article reveals what Zuko data can contribute to the answer, examines why autofill might (or might not) improve conversion and shares advice on how to use autofill optimally.